 There is no evidence to suggest that COVID-19 is transmitted through the blood so there’s little known risk of spreading the disease through the blood donation process.
 Visit cdc.gov/coronavirus/ for more information.

 You should NOT donate blood if you are feeling ill, have a fever, are at high risk of COVID-19 infection (i.e., living with someone who has been infected) or have been suspected of or diagnosed with having the virus.
 Following IRB protocol, donor temperature screening will occur immediately upon consent and if your temperature is above normal, you will be deferred from donating and referred to your doctor.

 Yes, this is very important!
-Individuals who donated blood and then, at some time later, become ill with a diagnosis of Coronavirus infection, are asked to advise the center where they donated as soon as possible.
+Individuals who donated blood and then, at some time later, become ill with a diagnosis of COVID-19, are asked to advise the center where they donated as soon as possible.
 Plans can be made for you to visit to donate after your recovery.

-In accordance with FDA guidelines, if you have been infected with COVID-19, please refrain from donating blood at least 28 days after resolution of symptoms after a diagnosis of COVID-19 or 28 days after the last possible close contact exposure to a person with COVID-19.
+In accordance with FDA guidelines, if you have been infected with COVID-19, please refrain from donating blood at the donor center for at least 14 days after resolution of symptoms after a diagnosis of COVID-19 or 14 days after the last possible close contact exposure to a person with COVID-19.